• Share this on:

 Botanika Marrakech by Ircos Maroc, Morocco

 Botanika Marrakech is a natural cosmetics brand by Ircos Maroc, a Moroccan manufacturer of body care and home fragrance products.
-They offer a full collection in cosmetic, body and home care products, including home fragrances.
-The formulas of their eight product lines include essential oils and organic plant extracts, with a focus on argan oil and leaf extract.
-Argan is a well-known Moroccan ingredient for cosmetics.
+They offer a collection of cosmetic, body and home care products.
+Their formulas include essential oils and organic plant extracts, with a focus on organic argan oil and leaf extract.
+Argan is a well-known Moroccan ingredient for cosmetics, famous for its hydrating, antimicrobial and anti-inflammatory properties.
+The company has a variety of certifications, including ISO 22716 and Ecocert.

-For its soap bars, Botanika Marrakech combines argan oil with shea butter in various scents from Moroccan soil.
-Their liquid hand soaps contain argan extract and chamomile extract, to “purify the hands and delicately perfume them while respecting the natural balance of your skin”.
+For its natural soap bars, Botanika Marrakech combines argan oil with shea butter in various scents from Moroccan soil.
+The company also offers hard soaps made using red or green clay, coffee, turmeric or nigella oil.
+Their liquid hand soaps contain argan leaf and chamomile extracts, to “purify the hands and delicately perfume them while respecting the natural balance of your skin”.
 The company’s jars of creamy soap paste are linked to the well-known local tradition of hammams, popular among European consumers.

 Which products are you competing with?